AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 * A response body that includes accounts with all supported types as described in the [Account Types table](#account-types) above.

 * An `accountProperties` object for each account.
 This object contains parameters that are specific to the type of account.
-For more information, see the
+For more information, see the [Account properties](#account-properties) section of this guide.

 * A `uuid` identifier for each account.
 This is not the same as the location `uuid` that is used in the Locations API.